-First things first, you’ll want to book some accommodation for your trip!
-While there are obviously plenty of different accommodation options all over Kuala Lumpur, I ALWAY recommend people to stay at the condominium where I lived for a short while.
+First things first, you’ll want to book accommodation for your 2 days in KL.
+While there are obviously plenty of different accommodation options all over Kuala Lumpur, I recommend you stay at the condominium where I lived for a short while.

 Here are a few top-rated apartments for rent at the Regalia:

 - Float in the Infinity Pool of a Gorgeous Apartment

 - Spectacular Skyline views from a Chic, High Rise Apartment

 - REGALIA SUITES ★ KUALA LUMPUR★ KLCC★ KL SENTRAL #1

 I’ve recommended the Regalia Condominium to thousands of people in the past years from my travel blog, and I’ve gotten lots of messages from people thanking me.

 So trust me – I know you’ll have a fantastic stay there.